r000t1ng/Host-Manipulation-Siteminder/README.md

 inurl:"/siteminderagent/forms/login.fcc"

 Researchers:
-Ricardo Martins - AKA r00t1ng and Kayky Vinicius - AKA Divsz
+Ricardo Martins - A.K.A r00t1ng and Kayky Vinicius - A.K.A Divsz